 Mendes recently appeared in Off-Center’s This is Modern Art.
-He is Henry-nominated as Outstanding Lead Actor for his titular performance in the Aurora Fox’s Hedwig and the Angry Inch.
+On July 23, he won the Henry Award as Outstanding Lead Actor for his titular performance in the Aurora Fox’s Hedwig and the Angry Inch.

 Adele, who is originally from Dallas, played Rachel Robinson, wife of baseball legend Jackie Robinson, in the DCPA Theatre Company’s 2013 Jackie and Me.
 She also was featured in Curious Theatre’s 2015 staging of Tarell Alvin McCraney’s In the Red and Brown Water.

 Last fall, the DCPA launched its new Theatre for Young Audiences program with The Snowy Day and Other Stories by Ezra Jack Keats, welcoming nearly 20,000 Denver area students, teachers and families — 79 percent of whom attended the performance on a full or partial scholarship.

 “If you cultivate the wonder of the arts at an early age, then that becomes part of the fabric of the learner — and the human being,” said DCPA Executive Director of Education Allison Watrous.
 “Theatre makes stronger readers, collaborators and creative thinkers.
 Theatre makes connections to the world through the power of storytelling.
 There are so many beautiful transferable skills students can develop through seeing live theatre.”